NovaX-LiQi/onboard_assignment/README.md

 Central Onboarding Pipeline: Validates that hitting the central /api/tenants routes successfully creates global records in the central pgsql connection, initializes the tenant lifecycle, and issues cross-database Sanctum tokens.

 Dual Routing Contexts: Asserts that tenants can be successfully resolved via either Domain-based routing (http://{tenant.domain}/api/*) using traditional bearer tokens, or Header-based routing (/api/v1/app/*) via custom X-Tenant headers.

-⚖️ Assumptions & Trade-offs
-1. Cron-to-Queue Fanout Decoupling
-Assumption: The scheduler expects an active, multi-worker supervisor queue subsystem (queue:work) to run alongside the core platform.

-Trade-off: The daily cron coordinator utilizes chunkById(100) to read active tenants from the central table.
-It does not query third-party APIs on the schedule thread.
-It acts strictly as an execution dispatcher, pushing lightweight sync tasks onto asynchronous queues.
-This keeps the cron lifecycle exceptionally short and delegates high-compute processing to queue workers.

-2. Idempotent Target Overwriting vs. Bulk Inserts
-Assumption: Upstream marketing metrics can retroactively shift due to ad-fraud reconciliations or late attribute adjustments.

-Trade-off: Data persistence uses InsightRecordRepository::updateOrCreateRecord().
-Row-by-row lookups are slower than raw SQL mass-inserts.
-However, this trade-off is made to ensure absolute consistency and idempotency.
-If a daily sync task runs multiple times for an overlapping timeframe, data is cleanly overwritten rather than creating duplicate row aggregates.

-3. Defensive Error Truncation
-Assumption: Deep nested exception messages and JSON responses from corporate Graph APIs can contain immense payload tracking strings.

-Trade-off: The IntegrationJobRepository forces error field constraints through string length clipping: substr($error, 0, 1000).
-While this occasionally truncates extremely long stack traces, it acts as a defensive strategy preventing database crashes caused by "Data too long" exceptions, ensuring that system monitoring remains active.